qgis/QGIS-Enhancement-Proposals/qep-345-line-symbollayer-blankareas.md

 When used with a field, this information would then be stored per feature, per layer, per symbol layer.

-A new provide a map tool to edit those blank areas would be inserted within marker line symbol layer widget.
+A new widget would be inserted within marker line symbol layer widget.

 ![blankareas_widget.png](images/qep345/blankareas_widget.png)